jab3z/webpage-system-load/README.md

 webpage-system-load
 ===================

-Display averafge system statistics (load time, cpu, memory, net) for a process that loads a webpage for a specified number of times
+Display average system statistics (load time, cpu, memory, net) for a process that loads a webpage for a specified number of times